New asphalt should be sealcoated 60-90 days after it is put down. Failing to do so, is the biggest mistake you'll ever

 Again, on day one, the sun begins to dry out and literally vaporize the asphalt binder that holds it together.
 That's why it changes color so fast.

 New asphalt, remains pliable to some degree for month's after it is put down.
 Even while the sun and rain are working on it.
 That's why you don't generally see cracks for about a year.
-And paving contractors will guarantee it for about a year.
+And paving contractors will usually guarantee it for about a year.

-However, with the sun working on the outside, and water working on the inside, the asphalt slowly looses it's flexibility.
-And becomes more prone to cracking and deterioration.
+However, with the sun working on the outside, and water working on the inside, the asphalt slowly deteriorates and looses it's flexibility.
+And becomes more and more prone to cracking and crumbling.

 So Let's Do The Math

 If water starts working on the inside on day one.
 And the sun starts working on the outside on day one.
-Why wait for month's or years to start "protecting" it????
-It's not rocket science.
+Then, does it not make perfect sense to try and "protect" your asphalt sooner rather than later???

 The Most Important Thing....................

 And I'm talking months, not years.
 As soon as surface oils have evaporated enough for the sealer to bond, "THAT" is when you should sealcoat.

 By sealcoating in the first year (the first 3-6 months, for best results) you are protecting your "entire" investment, instead of just what's left after years of deterioration.